Karoqnq/bite_spring2024_is/h1-first-steps.md

 # H1 Assignment - First Steps

 ### a) Read and summarise
-  - An episode fro Darknet Diaries
+  - An episode from Darknet Diaries
   - Chapters 3.2 and 3.3, Hutchins et al 2011, Intelligience-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

 ### b) Install Debian 12-Bullseye virtual machine in VirtualBox